wencesms92/mono-repo-template/README.md

 - `npm run dev` - Start both frontend and backend in development mode
 - `npm run build` - Build the frontend for production
-- `npm run start` - Start the backend server
+- `npm run start` - Build frontend and start backend server
 - `npm install:all` - Install all dependencies

 ### Frontend